dy-sh/colyseus-monitor/README.md

-This module allows to monitor statistics from the colyseus server using the REST API.
+This library allows to monitor colyseus server using the REST API or colyseus-cli.

 All requests are available on route /monitor.
 For example, to get the state of a room id 0, make a GET request to http://localhost:2657/monitor/room/state/0